 Richmond Lamptey, on impact investing and SME development in Ghana

-Michael has more than 8 years’ experience of teaching and learning in higher education.
-He is a member of a team of Open University Business School academics producing a new undergraduate degree specialism Innovation and Enterprise, where he is Module Team Chair of B327 Creating Futures: Sustainable Enterprise and Innovation, a new 30 point module currently being designed and Module Team Member of B205 Exploring Innovation and Entrepreneurship, a new 60 point module currently in production (first presentation October 2016).
-He is also Chair of B325 Managing across Organisational and Cultural Boundaries, a module currently in presentation.
+Michael has more than 11 years’ experience of teaching and learning in higher education.
+He was a member of a team of Open University Business School academics producing a new undergraduate degree specialism Innovation and Enterprise, where he was Module Team Chair of B327 Creating Futures: Sustainable Enterprise and Innovation, a new 30 point module currently being designed and Module Team Member of B205 Exploring Innovation and Entrepreneurship, a new 60 point module currently in production (first presentation October 2016).
+He also Chaired of B325 Managing across Organisational and Cultural Boundaries, a module currently in presentation.
 Michael has previously chaired B322 Investigating Entrepreneurial Opportunities and served as a member of B847 Management Beyond the Mainstream (MBA elective) presentation team.

 Michael supervises and examines research students working in the fields of impact financing, entrepreneurship and development.
 He is also an external examiner for business and management modules at School of Contemporary Chinese Studies, University of Nottingham.
 He is co-author of a book chapter: (with Donal O’Neill), Using complex behavioral simulations to enrich students' learning experiences on a conventional MBA (2015).